wintercms/docs/services-cache.md

 <a name="configuration"></a>
 ## Configuration

-October provides a unified API for various caching systems and the cache configuration is located at `config/cache.php`.
+Winter provides a unified API for various caching systems and the cache configuration is located at `config/cache.php`.
 In this file you may specify which cache driver you would like used by default throughout your application.
 Popular caching systems like [Memcached](http://memcached.org) and [Redis](http://redis.io) are supported out of the box.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
-By default, OctoberCMS is configured to use the `file` cache driver which stores the serialized, cached objects in the filesystem.
+By default, Winter CMS is configured to use the `file` cache driver which stores the serialized, cached objects in the filesystem.
 For larger applications, it is recommended that you use an in-memory cache such as Memcached or APC.
 You may even configure multiple cache configurations for the same driver.

 ### Cache prerequisites